Make It Last: How to Wash Tie Dye Shirts

 If you get a stain on your tie-dye shirt, you must be careful when selecting a pre-treatment product or spot remover.
 Using the wrong one could remove both the stain and the dye on your shirt.
 For best results, use a pre-treatment spray that does not contain bleach.
 Any product that contains even a small amount of bleach will ruin your shirt.

-When applying a pre-treater, follow the instructions carefully and do not leave it to soak any longer than recommended.
+When applying a pre-treatment, follow the instructions carefully and do not leave it to soak any longer than recommended.
 Wash your shirt immediately after in cold water.

 Always be mindful of the fabric content when washing tie-dye shirts.
 While most people use cotton shirts for tie-dyeing, different materials and blends work, too.
 Before washing any garment for the first time, always check the care instructions.
 If you accidentally damage the shirt by washing it incorrectly, it won’t matter whether the color fades or not.

 Also, keep in mind that every tie-dye shirt will eventually start to fade.
-Rather than only making one tie-dye shirt at a time, consider dying multiple cheap bulk t-shirts at once.
-When you tie-dye in bulk, you’ll have plenty to go around.
+Rather than only making one tie-dye shirt at a time, consider dyeing multiple cheap bulk t-shirts at once.
+When you tie dye in bulk, you’ll have plenty to go around.
 Still, you can prolong your shirt’s lifespan by washing it with care.
 If one of your shirts is already starting to fade, consider handwashing it in cool water with a mild detergent.

 Even if you wear wholesale polo shirts to work every day, tie-dye shirts are a colorful addition to any weekend wardrobe.
 Keep your shirts looking their best by washing and drying them with care.
 Give your shirts the TLC they deserve and they will look great for several years to come.